Frequently Asked Questions

 Do I need permission from the program staff before I register for elective courses?

-University of Utah's Master of Public Policy program integrates knowledge and skills gained from the curriculum into a capstone project.
+University of Utah's Master of Public Policy program integrates knowledge and skills gained from the curriculum into an Applied Policy Project.
 The project can serve as an opportunity to further develop your policy specialization, expand contacts in the community, and create a significant sample of your work.
 All projects include a written report; however, the length, format, and content of the projects vary depending on the type and scope of work completed.
 Through the project, you can demonstrate your ability to apply the skills from your coursework to a real‐world problem.

-The Capstone requires you articulate a clear question for investigation and select appropriate methodologies to answer the question.
+The Applied Policy Project requires you articulate a clear question for investigation and select appropriate methodologies to answer the question.
 These methods demonstrate the range of skills you have gained in policy analysis, economics, quantitative methods, and elective course work.

 Although not required, many projects focus on client‐generated real‐world questions.
 Some students identify such topics from an internship or employer, other students contact agencies or groups directly to see if they have a need for research.